 As an online student, it is not required to obtain a CatCard, but there are many benefits, like using/showing your card to obtain student discounts.
-As an online student, you are able to obtain a CatCard, but first you will need to upload a photo.
-To learn more about this process, and to obtain your card, please visit: https://catcard.arizona.edu/
+As an online student, you can obtain a CatCard, but first you will need to upload a photo.
+To learn more about this process, and to obtain your card, please visit: https://catcard.arizona.edu/ classes, or hybrids.

-D2L (DESIRE2LEARN) BRIGHTSPACE

-D2L provides instructors and students with an online space for traditional classroom courses, online classes, or hybrids.
 In D2L you will find:

+D2L (Desire2Learn) Brightspace

+D2L provides instructors and students with an online space for traditional classroom courses, online